Noy: An online portrait drawing session

 Enjoyed this video?
 You might like these too:

-In this weeks portrait session, tutor Luca Indraccolo will be working from a rim-lit image of model Rupert, where you’ll learn to control value and edges to create dramatic lighting on black paper.
-Materials used: ...
+In this week’s FREE portrait session, tutor Luca Indraccolo will be working from a low-angle photograph of model Milli, and will demonstrate how to use cross-lines to create values and planes on mid grey paper.
+Materials ...

 Subscribe to our mailing list and we’ll keep you informed about upcoming online sessions, workshops and events.
 Plus we’ll give you access to SEVEN of our previous sessions, and a voucher worth $6.50 for a future session, all for FREE